 To me nothing says “fall” like the taste of butterscotch.
 Caramel, apples, and pumpkin do come close, but they just can’t outshine butterscotch in my book.
 Especially when it’s my homemade bourbon butterscotch sauce.

 It is sublimely rich with a unique flavor – partly from the dark brown sugar and partly from the underlying notes in the bourbon – that makes it a delicious topping for all your fall treats.
 Use it as dip for fresh apple slices.
 Drizzle it on roasted sweet potatoes or squash.
 Wrap it up and give it away as a homemade gift.
 You really can’t go wrong!

-NOTE: This bourbon butterscotch recipe has spent the last three years masquerading as a bourbon caramel sauce and hiding out my Beginner Chef Holiday Gift Guide.
+NOTE: This bourbon butterscotch recipe has spent the last three years masquerading as a bourbon caramel sauce and hiding out my Top Ten Gifts for The Home Chef holiday gift guide.
 Well not anymore!
 It’s getting own bright, shiny, new post, along with an instructional video and a better title.
 Afterall, who wants to settle for caramel when you can have butterscotch?

 In the world of culinary baking some of the biggest differences are a result of the smallest details.
 Take caramel and butterscotch for example.
 They both include sugar and butter, they both can be made in a variety of consistencies from a syrupy sauce to a hard brittle candy, and they both are sticky sweet and hard to resist.
 (In my world they are both better than chocolate, but that’s another topic for another day.)